PELVIC FLOOR PHYSICAL THERAPY

 Pelvic pain refers to pain felt in the pelvis, whether internally or externally.
 Pelvic pain often coincides with a sense of tightness, painful sex & difficult bowel/bladder habits.
 In conjunction with an external exam of the surrounding area, our pelvic health specialist can perform an internal exam to assess for tightness in the pelvic floor musculature.

 Manual internal soft tissue release techniques will then be performed to reduce tightness and pain.
 Self stretching and relaxation techniques will also be taught for you to perform at home.
-Once pain is resolved, she will walk you through the proper proprioceptive and strengthening exercises for full return to function.
+Once pain is resolved, your provider will walk you through the proper proprioceptive and strengthening exercises for full return to function.

 Postpartum Pelvic Floor Rehab